 Closely supervising swimming and sometimes requiring the use of life jackets during swimming

-Excessive caloric intake underlies the epidemic of obesity in children Children Obesity is excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
-Complications include cardiovascular disorders (particularly in people with excess abdominal fat)... read more .
+Excessive caloric intake underlies the epidemic of obesity in children Children Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and defined as a body mass index (BMI) of ≥ 30 kg/m2.
+Complications include cardiovascular disorders... read more .
 Recommendations for calorie intake vary by age; for children up to age 2 years, see Nutrition in Infants Nutrition in Infants If the delivery was uncomplicated and the neonate is alert and healthy, the neonate can be brought to the mother for feeding immediately.
 Successful breastfeeding is enhanced by putting the... read more .

 As children grow older, parents can allow them some discretion in food choices, while keeping the diet within healthy parameters.
 Children should be guided away from frequent snacking and foods that are high in calories, salt, and sugar.
 Soda and excessive fruit juice consumption have been implicated as major contributors to obesity.

 Physical inactivity also underlies the epidemic of obesity in children, and the benefits of exercise in maintaining good physical and emotional health should induce parents to make sure their children develop good habits early in life.
 During infancy and early childhood, children should be allowed to roam and explore in a safe environment under close supervision.
 Outdoor play should be encouraged from infancy.

 As children grow older, play becomes more complex, often evolving to formal school-based athletics.
 Parents should set good examples and encourage both informal and formal play, always keeping safety issues in mind and promoting healthy attitudes about sportsmanship and competition.
 Participation in sports and activities as a family provides children with exercise and has important psychologic and developmental benefits.
 Screening of children before sports participation is recommended.